 The bill authorizes Kansas school districts to levy an annual tax of up to two mills on taxable tangible property specifically for enhancing school building safety, security, and compliance with the Americans with Disabilities Act (ADA).
-This tax can be utilized for various expenses related to the acquisition, construction, repair, remodeling, and maintenance of school district property and equipment.
-The tax levy will be included in the capital outlay state aid determination, and a school board resolution is required to initiate the levy.
-If at least 10% of qualified electors file a petition opposing the levy, the matter will be put to a vote.
+This tax can be utilized for various expenses related to the acquisition, construction, and maintenance of school district property and equipment.
+A resolution from the school board is required to initiate the levy, and if at least 10% of qualified electors file a petition against it, the matter will be put to a vote.
+Additionally, the bill clarifies that this tax levy will be included in the capital outlay state aid determination for school districts.

 Statutes affected: